-Workplace cultures are more enduring, yet are often invisible, so it can be more difficult to pinpoint when and if an identity goal is causing disagreements.
+Workplace cultures are more enduring, and yet often more invisible, so it can be challenging to pinpoint when and if an identity goal is causing disagreements.

 A good way to identify an identity goal is if it follows this idea: “I (we) have this goal because this is who I (we) are or what I (we) do.”